What You Should Know

 The generic name Coprinellus indicates that this mushrooms genus is (or was thought to be) closely related to or at least similar to fungi in the genus Coprinus, which means 'living on dung' - that's true of quite a few of the inkcaps but not particularly apt for this and several other Coprinellus species that feed on rotting timber.

 Coprinellus disseminatus is a vegetarian that does not like 'second hand' food that has already passed through the gut of an animal.
 The suffix -ellus indicates fungi that produce rather smaller fruitbodies than those of Coprinus species.
-The specific epithet disseminatus is the past participle of the Latin verb disseminare, formed from the prefix dis-, meaning 'in all directions' (as in display, disintegrate, etc) and seminars, meaning 'to plant' or' to propagate' (as in semen, from which is derived the English word seed).
+The specific epithet disseminatus is the past participle of the Latin verb disseminare, formed from the prefix dis-, meaning 'in all directions' (as in display, disintegrate, etc) and seminars, meaning 'to plant' or' to propagate'.